 Building an Enterprise Data Warehouse means creating a foundation for storing, managing, and retrieving data from different sources like CRMs, ERPs, databases, spreadsheets, and others.
 EDWs are indispensable when large companies struggle with multiple systems and want to have a complete and correct view of their data.
 Other benefits of EDWs include enhanced data quality, enhanced security, improved data governance and compliance, possibility of data-driven decisions, and reduced IT costs.

-EDWs consists of multiple components, such as data sources, ingestion and extraction tools, Data Warehouse schemas and data modeling, metadata, and data management tools.
+When you are looking for an answer on how to build a data warehouse, you should know that EDWs consist of multiple components, such as data sources, ingestion and extraction tools, data warehouse schemas and data modeling, metadata, and data management tools.
 Also, it has several layers, including such areas as source, staging, integration, storage and management, access and analytics.

 Due to a complex and multifaceted nature of enterprises, EDWs must be scalable and flexible, should support advanced integrations and real-time processing.
 All of these aspects are usually included in the EDW implementation strategy that always proceeds its development.
 Such a strategy focuses on strategic alignments across the organization, data assessment, data governance, data quality, metadata management, scalability and flexibility, as well as on security and advanced analytics.